top of page

 David Delos Reyes, ASW

-Hello, I have a Masters Degree in Social Work and registered as an Associate Clinical Social Worker in the state of California.
+I have a Masters Degree in Social Work and registered as an Associate Clinical Social Worker in the state of California.
 As a therapist, I value using a collaborative and supportive approach to further explore and help identify thoughts, emotions and behavioral patterns that are impacting mental wellness.
 I have diverse experience working in the mental health field, providing individual and group psychotherapy.
 My career has included providing direct services to survivors of domestic violence, foster youth, individuals involved in the legal system, the specialty population and veterans.
 I enjoy using an integrative framework that includes various modalities such as Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance Commitment Therapy, Supportive Therapy, while maintaining a strenghts-based, person-in-environment and collaborative approach.

 favicon1.png